sminutoli/kudo-wall/app/README.md

 Run `npm run dev` to run the kudo-wall.
 You should have a MongoDB service running

-To debugg, with Chorme Dev Tools, start the server, open [chrome://inspect/#devices](chrome://inspect/#devices) *and click *Open dedicated DevTools for Node*
+To debug, with Chorme Dev Tools, start the server, open [chrome://inspect/#devices](chrome://inspect/#devices) *and click *Open dedicated DevTools for Node*

 ### Environment
 To run, you need to configure tese environment variables: